neos/neos-development-collection/TYPO3.Neos/Documentation/Appendixes/FlowQueryOperationReference.rst

 ---

 "has" operation working on NodeInterface.
-Reduce the set of matched elements to those that have a descendant that matches the selector or given subject.
+Reduce the set of matched elements to those that have a child node that matches the selector or given subject.

 Accepts a selector, an array, an object, a traversable object & a FlowQuery object as argument.